Explore Edinburgh

 Address: The Mound, Princes Street Edinburgh

-Admission: Free Daily 10am to 5pm (until 7pm on Thursdays)
+Admission: Free admission, though there may be a charge for special exhibitions Open daily, from 10am to 5pm (until 7pm on Thursdays)

 St Andrews